 You will wander through the oldest streets of Madrid, find out when and how Madrid became the capital city and how a king dealt with a housing crisis in the 16th century.

 You’ll learn about a woman who taught five queens in the 15th century, a bandit who was loved by the people of Madrid to the point songs and legends were written about him (and why he was so adored), a restaurant where Goya worked and a monument that Galileo helped design.

 If you are the type of person who walks along a street thinking “if only the stones could talk to tell me the stories about what has happened here in the past,” this is the tour for you.
-Check out the tour’s latest prices and book it here.

 Have another suggestion for an interesting walking tour of Madrid?
 Tell me about it in the comments!